SharePoint/sp-dev-docs/docs/sp-add-ins/add-custom-columns-to-a-sharepoint-hosted-sharepoint-add-in.md

 5. To end the debugging session, close the browser window or stop debugging in Visual Studio.
 Each time that you select F5, Visual Studio will retract the previous version of the add-in and install the latest one.

 6. You will work with this add-in and Visual Studio solution in other articles, and it's a good practice to retract the add-in one last time when you are done working with it for a while.
-Right-click the project in **Solution Explorer** and then select **Retract**.
+Right-click the project in **Solution Explorer**, and then select **Retract**.

 ## Next steps